jblam251/tcgaRNAML/README.md

 "KIF18B"

-Notabely, MTHFD2 is a prognostic marker in renal cancer, endometrial cancer, and glioma according to The Human Protein Atlas.
-Additionally, PTTG1 is implicated in a variety of cancers, and KIF18B is a marker in liver cancer, pancreatic cancer, and melanoma.
+Notabely, each of these three genes are implicated in various types of cancers.
+MTHFD2 is a prognostic marker in renal cancer, endometrial cancer, and glioma according to The Human Protein Atlas.
+Additionally, PTTG1 is implicated in a number of cancers, and KIF18B is a marker in liver cancer, pancreatic cancer, and melanoma.